 A. Tradition

 “We have never done this before.
 Why do you want to change?
 It was always so nice.
 Why do we have to do something new?”
 These traditions, they existed before they invented cars and tractors and cassette players, and all the other things.
 If you want to stop some beautiful thought from somebody, just say, “We have never done that before,” and all the air goes out of the balloon.
 Traditions tend to build negative cultures.
 They build ______________ between us and our neighbors, because they are Georgians, or because they are gypsies, or they are from another province.
 We build these barriers.
 We create a negative culture.
 It is something that all of us must learn to fight.
 There are good traditions of course.
 But many traditions need to be challenged.
 They need to be evaluated.
 Are they good for our family?
-Do they fit in our culture today, in 2010?
+Do they fit in our culture today?
 Is that something that fits in the big city or in the country?

 B. Fear